Insurance FAQ (Frequently Asked Questions)

 - Liability insurance protects you by covering the monetary “damages” (within your policy coverage) if someone sues you and you are held legally accountable to pay damages for such things as an accident, negligence, or an injury.

-- How many days in advanced should I start looking for a health plan?
+- How many days in advance should I start looking for a health plan?

 - An average response time from a company is 3 weeks, but it could take longer if medical records are requested.